Avon Park Executive Airport: History

-All of the Auxiliary airfields were grass all-way runways and not manned.
+All of the Auxiliary airfields were grass all-way runways and not overseen by airport personnel.
 After the war they were returned to their owners and today are indistinguishable from the surrounding landscape.

 Closure

 Training Command inactivated the military flying school on 16 October 1944 as part of the drawdown of AAFTC's pilot training program.
 Declared surplus and turned over to the Army Corps of Engineers on 30 September 1945.
 Eventually discharged to the War Assets Administration and returned to previous status as a civil airport.